 MS Coursework Planning Worksheet

 GT-Shenzhen students are required to submit the MS Coursework Planning Worksheet by the first week of the second semester on the program.
 Please email your completed coursework form to Ms. Chelcea Warren for review.
 Please be sure to complete all pertinent form fields (“grayed” text boxes).
 She will notify you if your coursework plan is problematic.
-Revisions to the coursework completion form should be submitted to Ms. Warren whenever coursework changes are made to your study plan and submitted online https://secure2.ece.gatech.edu/PHP/gradforms/login.php.
+Revisions to the coursework completion form should be submitted to Ms. Warren whenever coursework changes are made to your study plan and submit the online version of the form here: https://secure2.ece.gatech.edu/PHP/gradforms/login.php.
 Failure to do so may result in your not taking the right mix of courses needed for graduation.
 Your final coursework form should be consistent with the degree petition paperwork that you submit to Georgia Tech.